Lasith Malinga: Indian Premier League

 Malinga has played for Indian Premier League (IPL) team Mumbai Indians since 2008.
 He became their leading bowler in this format and leading bowler in the competition in terms of wickets taken.
 Sachin Tendulkar, the ex-Mumbai Indians captain, described Malinga as an important cog in the Indians' game plan after the retirement of captain Shaun Pollock, who represented the team in the first season.
 In the first match for the Mumbai Indians in the fourth season, he got 5 wickets against Delhi Daredevils, restricting them to a mere 95.
 His best bowling figures ever is 6/7 for Melbourne Stars against Perth Scorchers in December 2012, the only six-wicket haul taken the Australian Big Bash League.
 Malinga was also one of the overseas players to represent Kent Spitfires in the English T20 competition in 2007.
 Kent went on to win the tournament beating Gloucestershire with Malinga playing a key part throughout the tournament.
-For his performances in 2010, 2011 and 2014, he was named in the Cricinfo IPL XI.
+For his performances in 2010, 2011 and 2014, he was named in the ESPNcricinfo IPL XI.
 He won the Purple Cap award (most wickets) in the fourth season of Indian Premier League with 28 scalps in 16 matches.
 Throughout the tournament, he led the Mumbai Indians attack from the front and was instrumental in many victories.

 Lasith Malinga chose Mumbai Indians over Southern Express in the CLT20 cricket tournament.

 In the 2011 Champions League Twenty20, he was the highest wicket taker in the tournament and won the golden wicket for this performance and won the award for the player of the tournament.
 Malinga also hit a lot of runs.
-For his performances in 2011, he was named in the Cricinfo CLT20 XI.
+For his performances in 2011, he was named in the ESPNcricinfo CLT20 XI.
 He picked up his 100th IPL wicket of his career during the 2013 Indian Premier League in a league stage match against Kings XI Punjab and became the first ever bowler to reach the milestone of 100 wickets in IPL history.

-On the occasion of the 10-year anniversary of IPL, he was also named in the all-time Cricinfo IPL XI.
+On the occasion of the 10-year anniversary of IPL, he was also named in the all-time ESPNcricinfo IPL XI.

 In 2018 IPL Auctions, Malinga was not bought by Mumbai Indians due to his ineffective bowling in the recent past.
 However, on 7 February 2018, Malinga was named bowling mentor of Mumbai Indians ahead of IPL 2018.
 He has played 127 games for Mumbai Indians in the IPL and Champions League T20 and is the highest-wicket taker for the franchise with 179 scalps at an economy rate of 6.88.
 In 2019 he was again bought by the Mumbai Indians.